 We offer strong ROI, low COGs and a history of generating 7-figure revenues.

 Our Latin street food and burger concept was created around passion, built with an intentional culture and continues to grow successfully thanks to our unique flavors.
-Our numbers show the proof of concept: 7-figure revenues, under 60% cost of goods and a strong ROI that hovers around a sales-investment ratio of 3:1 or 4:1.
+Our numbers show the proof of concept: 7-figure revenues, under 60% cost of goods and a strong ROI that hovers around a sales-investment ratio of 2:1 or better.

 We can’t predict or project Pincho revenues, but we can share with qualified buyers a detailed snapshot of past financial performance via Item 19 of our Franchise Disclosure Document.
 To get your free copy, simply fill out the form on this page.

 How we created strong demand

 Pincho, says CMO and Co-founder Otto Othman, is a modern-day burger and kebab joint with the flavor profile of a Latin grill.
 It would be difficult to pinpoint our main competition, since we don’t know of any other chain, in the franchise space or otherwise, that does what we do.

 “Initially what we wanted to accomplish, really, was just a small neighborhood joint that served great food,” says Co-Founder Nedal Ahmad.
 “But when we saw all of these people just flocking to this place that’s deep out in the Miami suburbs, we really wanted to expand and share this with more neighborhoods.
 And it all just escalated really quickly.